rendeirolab/lab-manual/manual/source/communication_and_meetings.md

 	- Jointly write a Code of Conduct
 - Revisit yearly or when new members joint

-See also a "asking questions" section on [the learning note](learning.md).
+See also the "asking questions" section on [the learning note](learning.md).

 ## Messaging